-The project does not require Board of Adjustment and Appeals approval because it is a permitted use in the Medical Caregiver Overlay District for this parcel located in the Village Center Commercial (VCC) zoning district:
+The project does not require Board of Adjustment and Appeals approval because it is a permitted use in the zoning district.

 - Within 10 (ten) days of the receipt of a completed application, the Town Planner will approve or deny the application in accordance with the provisions of the Site Plan Review ordinance. - The Planning Department will mail notices of the action taken to all abutters within 200 feet of the site within 10 days of the decision. - 5.5 Submission requirements are listed in Appendix A.